-S. No. On completing the course, students will be able to CO1 Identify elements of symmetry on chemical compounds on the basis of their structure and correlate these elements of symmetry with point groups to which the molecule belongs CO2 Apply the mathematical concepts of matrices, determinants on various symmetry operations.
+S. No. On completing the course, student will be able to CO1 Identify elements of symmetry on chemical compounds on the basis of their structure and correlate these elements of symmetry with point groups to which the molecule belongs CO2 Apply the mathematical concepts of matrices, determinants on various symmetry operations.
 CO3 Apply the mathematical tool of 'Group Theory' on various molecules to derive reducible and irreducible representation.
 This also leads to the use of group theory derive the type of hybridisations and IR active and Raman active modes of vibrations in the molecules CO4 Develop the understanding of Bonding in coordination compounds in terms of CFT and LFT.
 CO5 Construct Orgel diagrams, Correlation diagrams and Tunabe-Sugano diagrams along with the study of electronic, magnetic and spectrochemical properties of the coordination compounds.

 M.Sc.
-Chemistry (Under the Honours Scheme) (Semester-I) CHH 412

-Organic Synthesis-I Modern Methods of Organic Synthesis
+Chemistry (Semester-I) CHE 412: Organic Synthesis-I Reaction Mechanism-Substitution Reactions